anonymousijacai/CausVSR/README.md

 ## TODO (_after acceptance_)
 - Release the code of the Global Category Elicitation Module (GCSM).
 - Release the code of the Surface Normal Loss (L<sub>SNL</sub>).
-- Release the code of drawing confusion matrix.
+- Release the combination results of causal sentiment maps _**S**_ with different convolutional blocks of Emotion-Stimuli Feature Presentation.
 - All training weights of experiments will be available after acceptance of the paper (Now the training weight on FI-8 dataset can be obtained [here](https://drive.google.com/file/d/1dZD9dfyB104KgRxUz2NDhkaEPMq2C9MK/view?usp=drive_link)).
 - All training models will be available after acceptance.